testdrivenio/flask-social-auth/draft.md

 ![GitHub ID and Secret](images/github_tokens.PNG)

-Copy the generated tokens and save it to a `.env` file
+Copy the generated tokens and save them to a `.env` file

 ```env
 GITHUB_ID=<YOUR_ID_HERE>